com-480-data-visualization/data-visualization-project-2021-jin-juice/milestones/milestone1.md

 ## Related Work

 Due to the importance of the events captured in our dataset, a large amount of work already covers the Capitol riots.
-* concentrate on the events that happened during the day, not looking at how Parler evolved over time and the content of the dataset
-* they want videos and maps, not NLP analysis
+The content of the social network, on the other hand, seems to be ignored a bit more.
 The [SMAT app](https://www.smat-app.com/) allows to search term frequency in different social networks, including Parler.

-A large amount of work was done around the videos of the Capitol attack posted to Parler.
+Many newspapers have investigated the videos of the Capitol riots posted to Parler.
+Quite a few websites were also created to view the videos captured and categorize them either through time or through location.
+We want to mix the two, and have an interactive map that evolves over time.

 * Pro Publica sorted videos taken near the Capitol during the attacks, and [displayed them](https://projects.propublica.org/parler-capitol-videos/) in a neat timeline.
+* A website called [Capitol Map](https://capitolmap.com) was set up which allows users to select videos based on their location and view them.
+* The [parlervid](https://parlervid.herokuapp.com) websites which maps the videos, and allows to restrict the dates of the videos shown, as well as filtering the ones containing a user ID.